 - Unplugged parking sensor

-- Parking sensor has poor contact or is loose
+- The parking sensor has poor contact or is loose.

-- Sensor or cable is faulty or has high resistance
+- A sensor or cable is faulty or has high resistance.

 - Wiring issue